Seraaron/agora/srd/subsystems/Shields Shall be Shattered.md

 Similarly, only magic shields can be shattered against magic attacks, and only bullet-proof shield can be shattered against firearm shots.

-#question Thus *if you're fighting a dual but don't want it to be deadly*, you can fight until the first shield is shattered (or the first to three) and then declare the victor.
+❓ Thus *if you're fighting a dual but don't want it to be deadly*, you can fight until the first shield is shattered (or the first to three) and then declare the victor.